Private Equity in France

 Also, look at the List of top 10 private equity firmsList Of Top 10 Private Equity FirmsPrivate equity firms are investment managers who invest in many corporations' private equities using various strategies such as leveraged buyouts, growth capital, and venture capital.
 The top private equity firms include Apollo Global Management LLC, Blackstone Group LP, Carlyle Group, and KKR & Company LP..

 In France, the recruitment process is a bit different than the other countries in Europe.
 Let’s have a look at the step-by-step process –

 - Internships: Networking is your only tool if you want to do internships.
 A couple of internships will definitely help.
-What’s killer is having few years of experience in a consulting job and then having two internships in your arsenal.
-While doing these internships make sure that you learn the secrets of the trade.
+What’s killer is having a few years of experience in a consulting job and then having two internships in your arsenal?
+While doing these internships, make sure that you learn the secrets of the trade.
 But know that in France, it’s pretty difficult to turn your internship into a full-time role.
-So, you may look for options in other countries (both for internships and full-time job) and then can come back to France for progressing in your PE career.
+So, you may look for options in other countries (both for internships and full-time jobs) and then can come back to France for progressing in your PE career.

-Do have a look at this How to Get Into Private Equity?
+Do you have a look at this How to Get Into Private Equity?

 Private Equity Culture in France

 Usually, you will be going home around 11 pm. in normal situations.
-But when you’re handling too many deals or you need to create a report for client’s requirement, you may need to extend the time.
+But when you’re handling too many deals, or you need to create a report for the client’s requirement, you may need to extend the time.

 Salaries in Private Equity in France